kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 ### Adding Custom Procedures <a name="Adding-Custom-Procedures"></a>

-You can add any procedure available in the GIMP Procedural Database (PDB) by pressing "Add Procedure..." and then selecting "Add Custom Procedure...".
+You can add any procedure available in the GIMP Procedural Database (PDB) by pressing `Add Procedure...` and then selecting `Add Custom Procedure...`.
-Select the desired procedure from the browser dialog and press "Add".
+Select the desired procedure from the browser dialog and press `Add`.
 The edit dialog allows you to edit the procedure name and the values of its arguments.

 Selecting Layers to Export with Constraints
 -------------------------------------------

-To include or exclude layers from the export according to specific criteria, press the "Add Constraint..." button and select one of the available constraints.
+To include or exclude layers from the export according to specific criteria, press the `Add Constraint...` button and select one of the available constraints.
 As with procedures, you can enable, disable, reorder, edit or remove constraints as needed.
 Adding the same constraint multiple times is also possible.